bcohenboulakia/nbworkshop/README.md

 ## Presentation

-_nbworkshop_ is a tool for preparing and distributing Python exercise Jupyter Notebooks with hidden solutions or instructor-only comments:
+_nbworkshop_ is a tool for preparing and distributing Python exercise Jupyter notebooks with hidden solutions or instructor-only comments:
 ![Simple nbworkshop example](https://github.com/user-attachments/assets/be557bda-6294-432e-8739-4d19538a341e)

 The tool is compatible with standard Jupyter notebooks (`.ipynb` files), which you can create or edit with Jupyter or JupyterLab.